penguinLiang/ZeldaTeamMirror/readme.md

 We have broken up our implementation by __nouns__, such as 'enemies', 'items', 'projectiles'.
 This was done to seperate the concerns of each of these sprite groups, and to break up the work into distinct pieces.

+__new:__
+As a team, we decided to use the command pattern for all collisions After talking to Boggus and the Grader, we determined that projectiles, while implemented, did not need to explicitly do damage yet.
+The Enemies have a basic AI

 ## Sprint 2 Details

 Chase created base interfaces for the rest of us to use-- IMoveable, ISpawnable, IEnemy, ISprite, IPlayer, and INonPlayerCharacter.
 Chase has also implemented the player class, and refactored the sprite implementation.